jfehrle/coq/doc/sphinx/language/core/conversion.rst

 See :ref:`applyingconversionrules`,
 which describes tactics that apply these conversion rules.

-Conversion rules can be reductions or expansions.
-Reductions convert terms to something that is incrementally closer to its normal form.
+:gdef:`Reductions <reduction>` convert terms to something that is incrementally closer to its normal form.
 For example, :term:`zeta-reduction` removes :n:`let @ident := @term__1 in @term__2` constructs from a term by replacing :n:`@ident` with :n:`@term__1` wherever :n:`@ident` appears in :n:`@term__2`.
 The resulting term may be longer or shorter than the original.